Implementing Laws At-a-Glance

 The Law sets out criminal sanctions (including imprisonment) and monetary fines against infringing individuals and organizations for the following acts:

-Failure to implement the necessary internal reporting channels can result in a fine being imposed on an organization by the Labour Inspectorate or the Competent Authority.
+Failure to implement the necessary internal reporting channels can result in a fine being imposed on an organization by the Labour Inspectorate or an applicable authority when such authorities have been determined.

-For any breaches committed for the benefit of or on behalf of an organization, the minimum fine is EUR 10,000 and the maximum fine is EUR 500,000.
+For any breaches of the Law committed for the benefit of or on behalf of an organization, the minimum administrative fine may not be less than EUR 10,000 and the maximum administrative fine that may be imposed is EUR 500,000.
 The final amount will take into account the seriousness of the infringement and the level of culpability involved.

-Prepared with assistance from Ádám Liber and Tamás Bereczki, Provaris Varga & Partners in Budapest, Hungary
+Prepared with the assistance of Ádám Liber and Tamás Bereczki from Provaris Varga & Partners in Budapest, Hungary.

 1. Has the implementing law been adopted?

-Yes, the Act XXV of 2023 on complaints, public interest disclosures, and the rules on reporting abuse regulating the protection of persons who report breaches of the law and on combating corruption (the “Law” (available in Hungarian) was published in the Official Gazette on May 25, 2023.
-The Law enters into force on July 24, 2023, 60 days after its publication in the Official Gazette.
+Yes, Act XXV of 2023 on complaints, public interest disclosures, and the rules on reporting abuse regulating the protection of persons who report breaches of the law and on combating corruption (the “Law” (available in Hungarian)) was published in the Official Gazette on May 25, 2023.
+The Law entered into force on July 24, 2023, 60 days after its publication in the Official Gazette.

 2. Under the implementing law, which organizations must establish internal reporting channels?

-The following organizations must establish internal reporting channels by December 17, 2023:
+The following organizations were required to establish internal reporting channels by December 17, 2023:

 The following organizations must establish internal reporting channels by January 1, 2025: